hansenlabs/ProjectB/README.md

 https://gitlab.winehq.org/wine/wine/-/wikis/Building-Wine#plain-vanilla-compiling

-WARNING: NOT RECOMMENDED TO RUN THE FOLLOWING COMMANDS INSIDE VSCODE TERMINAL, FOR SOME REASON THE DISTRO IS NOT VISIBLE/AUSABLE IN STANDARD TERMINAL.
+WARNING: NOT RECOMMENDED TO RUN THE FOLLOWING COMMANDS INSIDE VSCODE TERMINAL, FOR SOME REASON THE DISTRO IS NOT VISIBLE / USABLE IN STANDARD TERMINAL.
 It seems to store the image inside ~/snap/code/.. where it is not found.

 So you might want to do something like:
 ```